lookout / tracing

 Performance monitoring (traces & spans)

-Enable with LOOKOUT_PERFORMANCE_ENABLED=true (and keep LOOKOUT_API_KEY / LOOKOUT_BASE_URI set).
-This turns on sampled span recording: OpenTelemetry-style trace ids, spans, and optional span events, sent to POST /api/ingest/trace via Tracer::flush() or LOOKOUT_TRACING_AUTO_FLUSH=true.
-Ensure the project allows trace ingest in Lookout → Project settings → Monitoring modes; otherwise the API returns 403.
+Enabled from the dashboard (Monitoring → Signals), with LOOKOUT_PERFORMANCE_ENABLED as a local override (env > site); needs a resolved API key and base URI from LOOKOUT_DSN, LOOKOUT_API_KEY + LOOKOUT_URL, etc. This turns on sampled span recording: OpenTelemetry-style trace ids, spans, and optional span events, sent to POST /api/ingest/trace via Tracer::flush() or LOOKOUT_TRACING_AUTO_FLUSH=true.
+If the project has trace ingest off in Monitoring → Signals the SDK stops sending (or sends X-Lookout-Env-Forced when env forces it on); otherwise the API returns 403.

 - Middleware (order matters): register